dweekly/docs/pages/integrations/kochava.md

 1. Start with an existing Branch link, for example, a [ Quick Link](../../dashboard/analytics/#quick-links).
 1. Next, [create a Kochava Click URL](http://support.kochava.com/campaign-management/create-an-install-campaign){:target="\_blank"} in the Kochava Dashboard with the parameters you'd like to capture.
 	- Select the "Click" URL (as opposed to the Impression URL)
-	- After creating the URL, copy everything after **click** value and append the parameters to the end of your Branch link.
+	- After creating the URL, copy everything after <notranslate>**click**</notranslate> value and append the parameters to the end of your Branch link.

 **Example**